reduxjs/reselect/README.md

 So far we have only seen selectors receive the Redux store state as an argument, but a selector can receive props too.

-Here is an `App` component that renders three `VisibleTodoList` components, each of which has a `listId` prop:
+Here is an `App` component that renders three `VisibleTodoList` component instances, each of which has a `listId` prop:

 #### `components/App.js`